Best road bike pedals 2026: Top picks for performance, durability and value

 Reasons to avoid

-Ultegra components are significantly cheaper than top-end Dura-Ace but offer most of the same performance benefits, and the R8000 road bike pedals are no exception.
 They borrow heavily from the Dura-Ace pedals and feature a wide composite body for a stable and supportive pedalling platform.
-With a stack height of 10mm, they are 0.7mm lower than their predecessors and gone is the removable stainless steel plate; instead, you get three stainless steel pads bonded onto the pedal body to prevent wear.
+The stack height is 10mm, and three stainless steel pads are bonded directly onto the pedal body to prevent wear, replacing the older removable plate design.

 Pro level performance